35 Best Dinosaur Books for Kids

 Dinosaur A – Z by Roger Priddy

-This book is AWESOME — colorful, engaging, and fact-filled.
-It’s a must-own for any dinosaur lover.
+This book is AWESOME — color-filled pages, engaging, and fact-filled.
+It’s a must-own nonfiction book for preschoolers.

 Ultimate Dino-Pedia Second Edition by “Dino” Don Lessem, illustrated by Franco Tempesta